nicholasgillespie/designo-creative-agency/docs/project/development_log.md

 #### Tasks Completed

-1. Set up the main site structure, including the base layout and additional layouts as needed (Layout).
+1. Set up the main site structure, including the base layout and additional layouts as needed ([Layout](../../src/layouts/Layout.astro)).
-2. Created the CallToAction component, which is called on most pages.
+2. Created the CallToAction component, which is called on most pages ([CallToAction](../../src/components/CompCallToAction.astro)).

 #### Tasks Pending